How to Visit Isle Royale, the Least Visited National Park in the Lower 48

 How to Get to Isle Royale National Park

 Isle Royale is an island—you can’t drive there.
 Visitors must arrive via ferry or seaplane.
 Access points are located in both Michigan and Minnesota.
-Please reference the transportation’s website for the most up to date information regarding scheduling and pricing.
+Please reference the transportation’s website for the most up-to-date information regarding scheduling and pricing.

 Seaplane at Dock in Isle Royale National Park